Sanglorian/orcus/Orcus Rulebook - current.md

 ## Tags

 A monster might have one or more tags appended to its type.
 For example, a couatl is listed as Monstrosity ● Dragon, Celestial.
 The tags provide additional categorization for certain creatures.
 The tags have no rules of their own, but something in the game, such as a magic item, might refer to them.
-For instance, a spear that is especially effective at fighting demons would work against any monster that has the demon tag.
+For instance, a spear that is especially effective at fighting demons would work against any monster that has the Demon tag.

 The most common tags are: